 I can’t find the semantics to go along with the syntax: let-binding ::= pattern = expr ∣ value-name { parameter } [: typexpr] = expr which is given here.

 (let sm ((s 0)(k 99)) (if (< k 1) s (sm (+ (f k) s) (- k 1))))I have not found a similar OCaml construct.
-Google(OCaml "named let") corroborates that OCaml indeed lacks this and that some miss it.
+Google(OCaml “named let”) corroborates that OCaml indeed lacks this and that others miss it.
 It seems I must give the recursive function a name even if I need it only once, and that name pollutes too large a scope.

 See my transcription of a Scheme program.